 Generally, your primary care doctor will refer you to our practice.
 When you come for your first appointment, please remember to bring any medical records or test results from your doctor as well as your insurance card, your child’s social security number, and any other important medical documents.
 A member of our nursing staff will check your child’s vital signs and may draw a small blood sample.
 Blood tests in our clinic do not require fasting beforehand unless the doctor or nurse specifically tells you so.
 If you or your child feels anxious about having blood drawn, please let us know so that we can work with a child life specialist to help your child feel more comfortable.
 Sometimes we use a topical anesthetic near the vein, to numb the area.

-We accept most forms of commercial insurances and Medicaid managed care plans.
-Our patient coordinators and social workers are very skilled and experienced in working with insurance companies to avoid unnecessary bills and our social work team can help you locate any support programs that may be able to provide assistance.
+We accept most forms of commercial insurance and Medicaid managed care plans.
+Our patient coordinators and social workers are very skilled and experienced in working with insurance companies to avoid unnecessary bills, and our social work team can help you locate any support programs that may be able to provide assistance.
 We collect co-payments at the time of visit.

-At Mount Sinai, our Child Life Program, The Zone, is a therapeutic and educational play area for pediatric patients and families.
+At Mount Sinai Kravis Children's Hospital, our Child Life and Creative Arts Therapy program includes the Child Life Zone, a therapeutic and educational play environment for pediatric patients and their families.

 In addition to resources available here in the Mount Sinai Health System, there are a variety of outside organizations and programs available to help young cancer patients and families.